What Should You Expect from a Bookkeeper?

 When you are looking for a bookkeeper, whether to work for you locally, or remotely, you will most likely want to find someone with the following attributes:

-- Bookkeeping and Accounting Qualifications
+• Bookkeeping and Accounting Qualifications

-- Competence using Accounting Software like MYOB and Xero
+• Competence using Accounting Software like MYOB and Xero

-- Computer Software Skills in programs like Microsoft Excel
+• Computer Software Skills in programs like Microsoft Excel

 Although some business people prefer to have an expert do their bookkeeping, you might find that it is not necessary and it can be very expensive.
-It’s important to have an expert help you with your initial Chart of Accounts — the categories you use for expenses.

-It’s also important to work with an expert when you lodge your end of period (BAS, EOFY) financials.
-For these important events you need either a BAS agent or a TAX agent, but for the day-to-day data entry and reconciliations, your requirements may well be met using a person with lesser skills and/or experience.
+It’s important to work with an expert when you lodge your end of period (BAS, EOFY) financials.
+For these important events you need either a BAS agent or a TAX agent, but for the day-to-day data entry and reconciliations, your requirements may well be met using a person with lesser qualifications and/or experience.

 Why Stay-At-Home Parents are Perfect